by Jason Wasserman MD PhD FRCPC

 Uterine serous carcinoma is believed to develop from a precancerous disease called serous endometrial intraepithelial carcinoma.

 Uterine serous carcinoma of the uterus is usually diagnosed after a small sample of tissue is taken from the endometrium in a procedure called a biopsy or curettage.
 The tissue is then sent to a pathologist for examination under a microscope.
-After the diagnosis, the tumour is removed with the uterus in a surgical procedure called a hysterectomy.
+After the diagnosis, the tumour is removed along with the uterus in a surgical procedure called a hysterectomy.

 All uterine serous carcinomas start from a layer of tissue on the inside of the uterus called the endometrium.
 The myometrium is a thick band of muscle just below the endometrium.
 The movement of tumour cells from the endometrium into the myometrium is called myometrial invasion.
 The amount of myometrial invasion will be described in millimetres and as a percentage of the total myometrial thickness.
 Myometrial invasion is an important prognostic factor and is used to determine the pathologic tumour stage (pT).